 A Celebration of African-American History

-Located in a converted 18th-century red clapboard home, the Cahoon Museum of American Art at 4676 Falmouth Rd./Rte.
+Some 9 miles west of Hyannis in the town of Cotuit, the Cahoon Museum of American Art at 4676 Falmouth Rd./Rte.
 28 (just east of the intersection of Rte.
 28 and Rte.
 130), Cotuit (tel.
-508/428-7581; www.cahoonmuseum.org), has long been a popular site for art lovers.
-The museum is located in the former home of Ralph and Martha Cahoon, whose whimsical folk-art paintings featuring mermaids remain popular years after the death of the artists (Ralph in 1982 and Martha in 1999).
+508/428-7581), has long been a popular site for art lovers.
+Located in an 18th-century red clapboard house, the museum is in the former home of Ralph and Martha Cahoon, whose whimsical folk-art paintings featuring mermaids remain popular years after the death of the artists (Ralph in 1982 and Martha in 1999).
 The museum sponsors frequent gallery talks and other special events.
 It is open Tuesday through Saturday 10am to 4pm and Sunday 1 to 4pm.
-Admission is $6 for adults, $5 for seniors, and $4 for students.
+Admission is $10 for adults, $8 for seniors and students.